StefaniaPozzi/GIT-Utils/readme.md

 Each script inside the `script` folder, executes a list of bash and git commands

 1. Create a new branch on the GIT-utils repo on github and play with it ...IN PROGRESS
+   - create a file and add it to the repo
+   -

 ## Resources